Continued from Reflections of a Mennonite

 “Hola Sergio, estoy bien,” I answered.

-I was tempted to carry on a conversation with him to find out how he know my family.
+I was tempted to carry on a conversation with him to find out how he knew my family.
 But I was afraid that he might ask me something I didn’t understand, and then what would I do?
 The last thing I needed was to get myself mixed up in even more language misunderstandings which could turn into another Mexican Mennonite schmuck situation.